rosca002/Testing_BFAST_settings/Bfast_Spatial_Guide.md

 If all observations available before the start of the monitoring period are to be included in the history period, it is unlikely that no disturbance took place during this long period of time.
 Therefore, in order to meet the first condition, a moment that delineates a stable period in the history period can be provided by expert knowledge or can be calculated automatically using the reverse-order-cumulative sum (ROC or CUSUM) of residuals (Verbesselt et al., 2012).

 If there is knowledge of a disturbance in the history period that affects the entire study area, to minimise the processing time, it is advisable to manually define the start of the history period as being after the disturbance rather than applying ROC.
-In this case, eventhough the bfastSpatial function has the option to choose as a start date of the history period a different date than the date of the first scene of the provided time-series, it is considerably faster to trim the time-series as a pre-process step, and set the trimmed timestack as input for the function.
+In this case, even though the bfastSpatial function has the option to choose as a start date of the history period a different date than the date of the first scene of the provided time-series, it is considerably faster to trim the time-series as a pre-process step, and set the trimmed timestack as input for the function.

-In cases were there is an extremly low number of scenes available (due to cloud coverage, e.g. Gabon) it is recomended to use all scenes available in the hstory period, whith the condition to visually assess the study area for disturbances in this period.
+In cases where there is an extremely low number of scenes available (due to cloud coverage, e.g. Gabon) it is recommended to use all scenes available in the history period, with the condition to visually assess the study area for disturbances in this period.

 ### 1.3.3 Monitoring period